3d printing vs injection molding

 Which is cheaper? injection molding or 3D printing?

-If you need a large number of parts, injection molding is usually cheaper.
-But for small quantities or complex designs, 3D printing can be more cost-effective.
+If you need a large number of parts, injection molding services is usually cheaper.
+But for small quantities or complex designs, 3D printing services can be more cost-effective.

 Actually, when comparing the cost between injection molding and 3D printing, several factors come into play.